Historical Fiction Listens with Strong and Inspiring Female Protagonists

 If you’re looking for a title that sinks its teeth into tough issues and the history of the American South, this month sees the release of Lisa Wingate’s The Book of Lost Friends.
 Wingate explores the post-Civil War South through the eyes of three women from vastly different backgrounds who are forced together on a journey from Louisiana to Texas, taking dangerous roads rife with vigilantes and soldiers.
 It’s a story that dives into the legacy of the Civil War, emancipation and lost and broken families across the South.

-The founder of the Red Cross, Clara Barton, once claimed that the female nurses, soldiers and family providers in the Civil War advanced the position of women by at least 50 years.
+The founder of the Red Cross, Clara Barton, once claimed that the female nurses, soldiers and family providers in the Civil War by at least 50 years.
 Titles like The Book of Lost Friends give us insights into some of the ways that lives were changed during the social tumult of the post-Civil War years.
 Women’s advancement has come a long way, and while there’s still plenty more work to do, the achievements of the past are a reminder that it can be done.

 Enter the bohemian cabarets of 1930s Paris with Lee Miller, the real-life model-turned-photographer who apprenticed under surrealist Man Ray and went on to become Vogue’s war correspondent during WWII.